Returning to school for the new term might mean you’re feeling a bit nervous – but you’re not alone.

-Because of the rise in coronavirus cases, due to Omicron, guidance about keeping you safe at school has been updated so we’ve answered some of the questions you might have below.
+Because of the rise in coronavirus cases, due to Omicron, guidance about keeping you safe at school has been updated.
+We’ve answered and updated some of the questions you might have below.

 Will I still need to wear a face mask when I return to school?

 - If you’re in secondary school, you will still be asked to wear a face mask at school for most of the time.
 This includes in classrooms, communal areas and when moving about the school.

 - If you use school transport, you will also be asked to wear a face mask during your journeys to and from school.